How to Fix P0430: Catalyst Bank 2 Repair Cost

 The causes are the same as P0420, applied to the Bank 2 converter and sensors.

 Converter aging and degradation.
 Catalytic converters have a finite lifespan.
 The precious metals (platinum, palladium, rhodium) that catalyse the chemical reactions gradually get coated with contaminants and lose effectiveness.
 On most vehicles, converters last 100,000-200,000 km.
 After that, efficiency naturally declines.
 This is the most common cause on higher-mileage vehicles.
 Downstream O2 sensor failure.
 Before spending money on a converter, always verify that the Bank 2 downstream oxygen sensor is reporting accurately.
-A sluggish sensor (slow to switch between rich and lean readings) can mimic the signal pattern of a failing converter.
+A sluggish sensor (slow to switch between rich and lean readings) can mimic the signal pattern of a failing converter, so it pays to learn how to test an oxygen sensor before you condemn the cat.
 O2 sensors typically last 80,000-150,000 km and cost a fraction of what a converter costs.
 Engine misfire damaging the converter.
 Misfires dump unburned fuel into the exhaust, where it ignites inside the converter.
 This raises the converter's internal temperature far beyond its design range and destroys the catalyst substrate.
-If you have P0430 alongside misfire codes (P0300-P0308), fix the misfires first.
+If you have P0430 alongside misfire codes (P0300-P0308), fix the misfires first - see the engine misfire guide for the full diagnostic sequence.
 The converter may recover once the misfires stop, or it may already be damaged.
 Oil or coolant contamination.
 Engines burning oil (worn valve seals, piston rings) or leaking coolant internally (head gasket) send contaminants into the exhaust that coat and poison the catalyst.
 If you're consuming oil or coolant at an unusual rate, the converter is a downstream victim of the primary problem.
 Fixing the converter without addressing oil or coolant consumption means the new converter will fail too.
 Exhaust leaks.
 A leak in the exhaust manifold, gasket, or piping between the upstream sensor and the converter can introduce ambient air into the exhaust stream.
 This throws off the O2 sensor readings and can falsely trigger P0430.
 Exhaust leaks are usually audible as a ticking or hissing sound that's loudest on cold starts and quiets down as components expand.
 Aftermarket or incorrect converter.
 If the converter was previously replaced with a cheaper aftermarket unit that doesn't meet your vehicle's specific emissions requirements, it may not have enough catalyst material to satisfy the ECU's efficiency threshold.
 This is more common in European markets where some universal-fit converters don't meet Euro 5 or Euro 6 standards.Is it safe to drive with P0430?

 Yes.
 There's no risk of sudden failure, overheating, or engine damage from P0430 itself.
 The engine runs the same, and you won't get stranded.
 The issue is increased emissions and the check engine light preventing you from passing inspections.